panther-labs/panther/docs/gitbook/cost.md

 ---
-description: Costs associated with Panther
+description: AWS costs associated with running Panther
 ---

 # Costs

-Panther is proud to be mostly implemented on serverless technologies.
-This means that you will only pay for your use of the product and won't be charged when you don't use it.
+Panther is proud to be built entirely on modern serverless technologies.
+A huge benefit of serverless designs is their low-cost, usage-based pricing.
+As a result, Panther is quite cheap to deploy and you won't have to pay for most AWS services until you onboard data!

-Unfortunately, some pieces of our software solution require infrastructure continuously "running", which means that there is going to be a minimum monthly cost associated with the deployment of our product in your AWS Account.

-The following sections analyze & associate this cost with the related technologies.
+However, some infrastructure has an ongoing cost regardless of usage.
+Our best estimate is that Panther has a minimum AWS bill of about $20/month while it's deployed, depending on your AWS region and Panther configuration settings.
+For example, Panther creates a custom KMS key for SQS encryption, which has a fixed cost of $1/month.
+But the main running cost is associated with running the web application continuously in Fargate.

 ## Front-end web server

-In order to serve you a web application, an ECS FARGATE service (named `panther-web`) has a single task running, which acts as a front-end server.
+In order to serve the web application, an ECS Fargate service (named `panther-web`) has a single task running, which acts as a front-end server.
 By default this task gets allocated 0.5 vCPU and 1024MB of memory.
 This leads to a monthly cost of **$14.57 (vCPU) + $3.2 (RAM) = \$17.77** according to the [official ECS pricing page](https://aws.amazon.com/fargate/pricing/).